-Roberto joined PBC in 2013 after spending eight years at Building Educated Leaders for Life (BELL).
-One of his major accomplishments was the successful launch of the Manhattan Family Court – Court Employment Project, an alternative-to-placement program for juvenile delinquents.
-Roberto holds a BA in Government from The University of Texas in Austin and a JD from New York Law School.
+Roberto joined the Princeton-Blairstown Center in July 2013 after spending eight years at Building Educated Leaders for Life (BELL).
+Roberto holds a Bachelor of Arts in Government from The University of Texas in Austin and a Juris Doctorate from New York Law School.
+One of his major accomplishments was the successful launch of the Manhattan Family Court – Court Employment Project, an alternative-to-placement program for juvenile delinquents at CASES.

 Pat Karl, Operations Manager

 Pat Karl joined the Princeton-Blairstown Center in 2006 and is often the first person people connect with when making their arrangements to visit Blairstown.
 Pat has held an array of progressively responsible administrative positions at General Chemical Industrial Products, AT&T Bell Laboratories, and Prudential Insurance Company.
 She enjoys baking, doing jigsaw puzzles, and spending time with her children.